notomorrow/hyperion-engine/README.md

 ## About

 Hyperion Engine is a 3D game engine written in C++, rendering on Vulkan.
+Currently, it targets Windows, macOS and Linux.

 The goal of Hyperion is to be easy to understand and build games with, while still giving you ample control over the game engine.